snapframework/snap-website/snaplets/heist/templates/docs/quickstart.md

 Now point your web browser to [http://localhost:8000/](http://localhost:8000/);
 you should see a simple response string.
-To activate dynamic recompilation in your project, build with "cabal install -fdevelopment".
+To activate dynamic recompilation in your project, first build snap with "cabal install snap -fhint" and then rebuild your application with "cabal clean; cabal install -fdevelopment".

 For more information, continue on to the [Snap API tutorial](tutorials/snap-api) or take a look at the [Snap